One of the greatest things about eCommerce, or electronic commerce, is that anybody can go online and sell a product.

 Additionally, if the online traffic that soared because of the COVID-19 pandemic indicates a permanent change in behavior, the opportunities for eCommerce will only continue to grow.

-A tremendous way to answer these kinds of questions is through market research.
-As a business, there are few things more valuable than feedback from your target audience.
+A tremendous way to answer these kinds of questions is through eCommerce market research.
+Because as an online business, there are few things more valuable than feedback from your target audience.

-In this post, I will cover three excellent market research studies that any eCommerce business can employ in 2020.
+In this post, I will cover three excellent market research options that any eCommerce business can employ in 2022.

 Fortunately, eCommerce allows you to apply the same concept of a follow-up survey but keep it all in the digital space.